Characterising SJT reducibility: Computing with random sets

 \section{Computing with random sets}

 In this section we give a proof of \cref{thm:random_computing_characterisation}.
-We recall the notions of Demuth randomness and its weak variant.
-The latter appears in the statement of the theorem; the former will play a role in the proof.
-Demuth randomness and weak Demuth randomness are notions stronger than ML-randomness that are still compatible with being $\DII$.
-See \cite[Section 3.6]{Nies:book} on Demuth randomness, and additionally \cite{Bienvenu.Downey.ea:14} for weak Demuth randomness.
+First we discuss the notions of Demuth randomness and weak Demuth randomness; the latter appears in the statement of the theorem, while the former will play a role in its proof.
+We have the implications \bc Demuth random $\RA $ weakly Demuth random $\RA$ ML-random. \ec For further background, see \cite[Section 3.6]{Nies:book} on Demuth randomness, and in particular why this property is still compatible with being $\DII$.
+See~\cite{Bienvenu.Downey.ea:14} for weak Demuth randomness.

-The general idea is that a Demuth test is a sequence $(G_m)$ of effectively open ($\Sigma^0_1$) sets with $\leb G_m \le 2^{-n}$, but unlike a ML-test, the sets $G_m$ are not \emph{uniformly} c.e.
+The general idea is that a Demuth test is a sequence $(G_m)$ of effectively open ($\Sigma^0_1$) sets with $\leb G_m \le 2^{-n}$, but unlike a ML-test, the sets $G_m$ are not \emph{uniformly}~c.e.
 Rather, we think of the sets being given to us in stages, where from time to time, we are allowed to empty a component of the test and restart its enumeration.
 Each component is restarted only finitely many times, and in fact we require that there is a computable function bounding the number of times each component is restarted.
 For the formal definition, recall again that a function $f\colon \NN\to\NN$ is $\omega$-c.a.\ if it has a computable approximation $f(m,s)$ such that the number of mind-changes $\# \{s\,:\, f(m,s)\ne f(m,s+1)\}$ is bounded by~$g(m)$, where~$g$ is some computable function.